Protecting Your Family: A Smart Parent’s Guide to Self Defense and Concealed Carry (CCW)

 In the United States of America, the Second Amendment ensures your natural right to defend your family with the use of firearms.
 Yet some argue that keeping guns around children puts them at a greater risk than it protects them.
 This is why, for many, making the decision to keep guns in the home is a big one.
 Because while it allows you an incomparable defense option, it could also lead to your child’s little hands on a deadly weapon.

 Remember, you are responsible for the safety and well-being of your children.
-And since guns are found in at least one-third of all American households – even if your family doesn’t have them, chances are your child will visit a house that does.
+And since guns are found in more than one-third of all American households – even if your family doesn’t have them, chances are your child will visit a house that does.
 One way or another, kids learn about firearms.
 It’s your responsibility to make sure you’re the one teaching them.

 One of the reasons kids are drawn to firearms is the same reason they’re drawn to drugs, alcohol, and séx – because it’s taboo.
 That’s why demystifying guns is a necessary feat, for both parents who keep guns and especially for those who don’t.